rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicscombinations-and-permutations-2.md

     Why **Permutations** ? because these two group is different, so order do matter in step 2, so by using Permuation formular, you got 10*26= 260

 **How to use this mental Model**:

-*  Identify if repetition allowed
-    * If repetition allowed, use N^r to calculate base permutation
-    * If repetition is not allowed, used N! to calculate base permutation

-*  Identify whether need to adjust the number up or down, couple scenarios:

-    Identify is it is combination or permutations, if combination, scale the number down

-    * If combinations, reduce permuation to combination from step one by divide r! ( The permutation of r!)

-* If there is external multiple group, multiple the choices in daisy chain.